Worthington Enterprises

 Worthington Enterprises, Inc. (formerly Worthington Industries) is an American industrial manufacturing company headquartered in Columbus, Ohio.
 The company is composed of two business segments, consumer products and building products.
 Within these segments, the company designs and manufactures pressure vessels such as propane, oxygen and helium tanks, refrigerant and industrial cylinders, camping and residential use cylinders, water system tanks for storage, treatment, heating, expansion and flow control, as well as a variety of retail products under several brand names.

-Worthington Enterprises has 39 facilities, including Joint Venture locations, worldwide and employs nearly 6,000 people.

-Consumer products

-Worthington Enterprises is the parent company of consumer brands including Balloon Time helium tanks, Bernzomatic, Garden Weasel, General, HALO, Hawkeye, Level5 Tools, Mag-Torch, Pactool International and more.
-Worthington Enterprises is the only manufacturer of disposable 1 lb propane cylinders in North America, which are sold under the Bernzomatic and Coleman brand.
-These gas cylinders are commonly used by consumers for soldering, brazing and welding, and to fuel cooking appliances like camp stoves and grills in a variety of recreational settings like campgrounds, parks, stadium parking lots and other outdoor areas.

-Building products

-Worthington Enterprises manufactures building products used in a variety of markets including heating, cooling, construction, power generation, water and other specialty areas.
-The company also operates two joint venture within this business segment: WAVE (Worthington-Armstrong Venture), a joint venture with Armstrong World Industries, that produces all of the suspended metal ceiling grids supplied by Armstrong, and ClarkDietrich, a joint venture with ClarkWestern Building Systems and Dietrich Metal Framing that manufactures light-gauge metal framing and finishing products, systems and services for commercial and residential construction.

 History

 Worthington Industries was founded in 1955 by John H. McConnell, a steel salesman.
 McConnell saw an opportunity for custom-processed steel and purchased his first load of steel by borrowing $600 against his 1952 Oldsmobile.
 He founded the company in Columbus, Ohio, where it is still headquartered.

 In his first year of business, McConnell grossed $342,000; his profit was $11,000.
 Throughout the late 1950s and 1960s, he continued to add processing facilities.
 In 1966, he started sharing his profits with the people he worked with.
 In 1968, Worthington Industries made its first public stock offering of 150,000 shares at $7.50 per share.
 Throughout the 1980s, the company continued to expand rapidly.

 In 1996, John H. McConnell's son, John P. McConnell, took over as chairman and CEO.
 He had worked for the company for more than 20 years, having started as a general laborer and later advancing to sales, operations and personnel.

 In 2000, Worthington Industries moved to the New York Stock Exchange.